HTDerekLiu/BlenderToolbox/README.md

 # **NEW!!** Installation with pip
-To use this toolbox, please make sure to install [Blender](https://www.blender.org) (version 4.0.0) and then install the toolbox with the following commands
+To use this toolbox, please make sure to install [Blender](https://www.blender.org) (version 4.3.0) and then install the toolbox with the following commands
 ```
-conda create -n blender python=3.10
+conda create -n blender python=3.11
 source activate blender
+pip install bpy=4.3.0 --extra-index-url https://download.blender.org/pypi/
 pip install blendertoolbox
-pip install bpy
 ```
 Please make sure you're using python 3.10, as Blender Python `bpy` is only compiled for that version of python.